david-m-rosen/Optimization/README.md

 ## Copyright and License

-The C++ implementations contained herein are (C) 2017 by David M. Rosen, and are distributed under the terms of the GNU General Public License (GPL) version 3 (or later).
-Please see the files LICENSE.txt and COPYING.txt for more information.
+The C++ implementations contained herein are (C) 2017 by David M. Rosen, and are distributed under the terms of the GNU Lesser General Public License (LGPL) version 3 (or later).
+Please see the file LICENSE for more information.

 Contact: drosen2000@gmail.com